What is Google My Business

 Step 7 – Verification

 You will now have to verify your account.
 GMB sends a postcard with a verification code to the address that you put near the beginning if you’re a brick and mortar store.
 Or it will ask you to put in your mailing address if no physical location was provided.
 Your Google my business listening won’t appear until it is verified.

 Step 8 – Add your business hours

 Add messaging (not required).
 This allows anyone who finds you on google to send your business a message

 Step 10 – Add Dining Modes

 In the example provided, I selected my business category as ‘cafe’, because of this GMB asked me specific questions related to my category.
-As shown in the image below, Google wants to know whether we offer curbside pickup?
-The questions listed here will differ depending on your previous information.
+As shown in the image below, Google wants to know whether we offer curbside pickup.
+The questions listed here will differ depending on your previous business information.